-The sensitivity analysis of the key assumptions used in the impairment testing of goodwill and licences shows that increasing the discount rate by 100 basis points, with other variables unchanged, would result in the additional impairment of goodwill in the amount of EUR 800 thousand.
-At the same time, if the terminal growth rate was reduced by 100 basis points, with other variables unchanged, there would be no additional impairment of goodwill and licences.
-Decrease in expected free cash flow by 500 basis points, with other variables unchanged, also would not lead to additional impairment of goodwill and licences.
+The sensitivity analysis of the key assumptions used in the impairment testing of goodwill and licences shows that increasing the discount rate by 100 basis points, with other variables unchanged, would result in the additional impairment of goodwill in the amount of EUR 6,900 thousand.
+At the same time, if the terminal growth rate was reduced by 100 basis points, with other variables unchanged, the additional impairment of goodwill would be EUR 4,119 thousand.
+Decrease in expected free cash flow by 500 basis points, with other variables unchanged would lead to additional impairment of goodwill in the amount of EUR 3,664 thousand.